aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/chart-format/set-picture-as-background-fill-in-the-chart/_index.md

 // Get the first worksheet.
 let sheet = workbook.getWorksheets().get(0);

-// Set the name of worksheet
+// Set the name of the worksheet sheet.setName("Data");
-sheet.setName("Data");

 // Get the cells collection in the sheet. const cells = workbook.getWorksheets().get(0).getCells();

-// Put some values into a cells of the Data sheet. cells.get("A1").putValue("Region");
+// Put some values into cells of the Data sheet. cells.get("A1").putValue("Region");
 cells.get("A2").putValue("France");
 cells.get("A3").putValue("Germany");